hoshikawa2/oci_ai_tutorials/README.md

 This tutorial explains how to train and use a Stable Diffusion XL model with LoRA fine‑tuning, and how to deploy the model to generate images programmatically.

 ---
+## Generate PowerPoint Presentations with OpenClaw and Oracle Cloud Generative AI
+<a href="https://github.com/hoshikawa2/openclaw-oci-pptx" target="_blank" rel="noopener noreferrer"><strong>Read the tutorial →</strong></a>

+In this material, you have a prompt file that will be incorporate into the OCI OpenAPI Proxy.
+The prompt was created to generate an automatic PowerPoint presentation based on any web documentation (github, docs.oracle.com).
+This example demonstrates a more enterprise secure way to use the OCI IAM to control the cloud resources like Object Storage and LLM.

+---
 [Try the Free Tier Oracle Cloud](https://www.oracle.com/cloud/free/)